 The federal investigation into Hunter preceded all this partisan drama.
-It’s being led by the US attorney for Delaware, David Weiss, a Trump appointee left in place by President Biden (due to a desire not to interfere with this specific investigation).
+It’s being led out of the Delaware US attorney’s office by Weiss, a Trump appointee left in place by President Biden (due to a desire not to interfere with this specific investigation).
 Weiss has worked in various capacities in that office since 2007 and isn’t known to be a partisan or a Trump crony.
-Attorney General Merrick Garland testified in a Senate hearing that Weiss is “not restricted in his investigation in any way.”
+And Attorney General Merrick Garland testified in a Senate hearing that Weiss is “not restricted in his investigation in any way.”

-Though the investigation did delve into Hunter’s foreign work, the latest reports indicate no charges are expected on that front.
-Instead, prosecutors have zeroed in on two main issues: Hunter’s taxes, and that gun form he filled out.
+Though the investigation did delve into Hunter’s foreign work, no charges have yet materialized on that front.
+Instead, prosecutors zeroed in on two main issues: Hunter’s taxes, and that gun form he filled out.

-Regarding taxes, one question appears to be whether Hunter properly paid taxes on all those millions he made from foreign sources.
-It certainly seems like the answer might be “not at first,” since he belatedly coughed up over $1 million to pay off his tax liability in 2021, per the Times.
+Regarding taxes, it does not seem that Hunter properly paid taxes on all those millions he made from foreign sources — he belatedly coughed up over $1 million to pay off his tax liability in 2021, per the Times.

 Then there’s the gun thing.
 In 2018, during a period in which Hunter has admitted to having a serious drug addiction (he wrote a book about it), he bought a gun.
 In connection with that purchase, he filled out a federal form and attested that he was not a drug user.
 The gun became an issue when his sister-in-law became concerned he might harm himself and threw it in an outdoor trash can, where it was discovered and reported to police.
 Texts from his laptop make clear he was not particularly stable at the time, but no one was hurt.